jpegleg/enchantress/README.md

 Fun fact: emojis can be used in passwords in most cases and can create very strong passwords in some cases.

-## The km.toml file
+## The file_password.toml file

-The optional key material file `km.toml` can be used instead of a password or environment variable.
+The optional key material file `file_password.toml` can be used instead of a password or environment variable.
-If a km.toml is used for encryption, that same km.toml will be required for decryption.
+If a file_password.toml is used for encryption, that same file_password.toml will be required for decryption.

 The file is constructed as a single key value pair:

 ```
-key_material = "OSs0cyY6LGQweTNmXDR3YyQ7aDc8NW9RfEQ6ajBlYCp3UTdVUyEsc2hoOjVfUyA0VnFRKXBkWnhNUG82Q0MrO3lFUzNMT3opa1hJV3JsNG1GOEo6ZyUpYkU4UEhUMWh0Cg"
+enchantress_password = "OSs0cyY6LGQweTNmXDR3YyQ7aDc8NW9RfEQ6ajBlYCp3UTdVUyEsc2hoOjVfUyA0VnFRKXBkWnhNUG82Q0MrO3lFUzNMT3opa1hJV3JsNG1GOEo6ZyUpYkU4UEhUMWh0Cg"
 ```

 While in most cases just the interactive password is sufficient and more secure, there are cases where enchantress is needed in automation and the environment variable and interactive password are not good options.
-In such a case use the `km.toml` to store the key material on disk.
+In such a case use the `file_password.toml` to store the key material on disk.

-When the `km.toml` is in place, the options for environment variables are not available.
+When the `file_password.toml` is in place, the options for environment variables are not available.

 ## Using enchantress as a library